N\'{e}ron desingularization of extensions of valuation rings with an Appendix by K\k{e}stutis \v{C}esnavi\v{c}ius: A reduction to the case of complete valuation rings of rank

 The local ring of $S_0'$ at the preimage of the maximal ideal of $V$ is a domain (see \cite[033C]{SP}, ) and $s'$ is nonzero in this local ring, so it is a nonzerodivisor there.
-Thus, Lemma \ref{k} applies and supplies an ind-smooth $A$-algebra $S'$ with a factorization $A \to B \to S' \to V$.
-Since $B$ is finitely presented, a limit argument then refines this $S'$ to a smooth $A$-algebra. \ \end{proof}
+Thus, Lemma \ref{k} applies and supplies a smooth $S'_0$-algebra $S''$ with a factorization $A \to B \to S'' \to V$.
+Note that $S''$ is a smooth $A$-algebra. \ \end{proof}

 To draw further consequences, we will use the following well-known result of Nagata (see \cite[Theorem 4]{Na} or \cite[053E]{SP}).

 \begin{Lemma} Any finitely generated, flat (equivalently, torsion free) algebra over a valuation ring is finitely presented. \end{Lemma}